supunsarachitha/SmartShop-API/CONTRIBUTING.md

 Before contributing, make sure you have:

 - [.NET 6 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
-- A running SQL Server or PostgreSQL instance
+- A running PostgreSQL instance
 - Git installed

 Clone the repo and set up your environment: